-The English Major: The Literature Track
+The English Major

-An English major with a concentration in Literature is required to take between 36 and 42 credit hours of courses to complete their major.
-These courses consist of 21 credit hours of Required Courses and 15 credit hours consisting of one course each from each of the five Groups listed below (e.g., a student must take either ENG 330, 430, or 431 to satisfy the Group I requirement).
-ENG 496-497-498 Special Topics and ENG 499 Independent Study may be used to satisfy these group requirements, if the topic offered applies to the time period or discipline examined by a group.
+An English major is required to take between 40 and 45 credit hours of courses to complete their major.
+These courses consist of 25 credit hours of Required Courses, 15 credit hours consisting of one course each from each of the five Groups listed below (e.g., a student must take either ENG 330, 339, or 430 to satisfy the Group I requirement).
+ENG 296 Topics in English, ENG 489 Digital Narratives, ENG 496-497-498 Special Topics, and ENG 499 Independent Study may be used to satisfy these group requirements, if the topic offered applies to the time period or discipline examined by a group.
 Depending on the student's foreign language placement, an additional six hours from the Intermediate Level Language requirement may be required.
+In addition, an English Major's choice of courses, especially in the case of VPT 437: Practical Shakespeare, may require students to take additional courses as Prerequisites.